MariaLundgren/frozan/README.md

     - In the ice cream section the user can read a text to get more information about the ice cream product the company sells.
 -   As a user I want to know what flavours of the ice cream the company offers.
     - In the ice cream section there is also a section that shows all the flavours of ice cream that the company offers.

+Manual testing of the ice cream text animation.
+- Scrolling down to this section to make sure the text fades in when scrolling to it.

 #### Our locations